-Students who wish to transfer credits from another college or university toward a degree at ASU Mid-South should request that official transcripts of their academic records be sent to the Registrar's Office at ASU Mid-South.
+Students who wish to transfer credits from another college or university toward a degree at ASU Mid-South should request that official transcripts of their academic records be sent to the Registrar's Office at ASU Mid-South directly from each school, either electronically or by mail.
 Students who have completed equivalent, college-level coursework or training must request and receive an evaluation of any potential credits before registering for classes at Arkansas State University Mid-South.
 Students who register for classes before having their prior learning evaluated accept full responsibility for any subsequent evaluation of prior learning that could award credits for classes in which they are currently enrolled or have previously taken.

 Students must complete a Transcript Credit Evaluation form in the Registrar's Office before credits are evaluated and accepted for placement on their ASU Mid-South transcript.
-Students who are on academic probation at their initial institution at the time of transfer will have a similar status at Arkansas State University Mid-South.
+Students who are on academic probation at their initial institution at the time of transfer are subject to a similar status at Arkansas State University Mid-South.